dshean/demcoreg/docs/beginners_doc.md

 1. Install conda.
 Managing python packages is best done using conda.
 You can download miniconda for your OS/architecture here: https://docs.conda.io/en/latest/miniconda.html
 2. Open a terminal/shell
 3. Create and activate a Python environment called demcoreg_env with necessary packages installed:
-  - Run this command to create an environment: `conda create -c conda-forge -n demcoreg_env python=3.7 gdal=2.4 rasterio geopandas`
+  - Run this command to create an environment: `conda create -c conda-forge -n demcoreg_env python gdal rasterio geopandas`
   - After this completes, the new environment must be "activated".
 You can do this with: `conda activate demcoreg_env`
     - *Note: you will need to activate each time you start a new terminal session*
 4. Prepare to install software from github (this needs to be done only once)